+A Al, Cr, Cu, Fe, Pb, Si

 A15.
 DETERMINATION OF OPERATIONAL VALIDITY

 A15.1 Quality Index Calculation

 A15.1.1 Calculate Quality Index (QI) for all control parameters in accordance with the DACA II Report.
 Ensure missing or bad quality data are accounted for in accordance with the DACA II Report.